atillack/AD-GPU-set-of-42-Runtimes/README.md

 # AD-GPU-set-of-42-Runtimes
 Runtime tables and dlg files for Diogo's 42 ligand test case on a Titan V

-Runs are for collaboration publication and contain sets for the following options (all are with -lsrat 100):
+Runs are for collaboration publication and contain sets for the following options:

+All runs used `rand-0.pdbqt` as the ligand and `-lsrat 100.0`.
+Sequential runs (w/o the filelist option) used the respective `flex-xray.pdbqt` as the xray-ligand.

 ADADELTA: